 Liquid damaged devices can never be totally repaired and they will fail sooner or later due to corrosion still happening inside, no matter how well you clean it.
 Ultimately, this means it is just a matter of time until you will lose data from a damaged device.

-Our advice would be to contact a mobile device recovery professional that works with your phone manufacturer directly, such as Kroll Ontrack.
+Our advice would be to contact a mobile phone recovery professional that works with your phone manufacturer directly, such as Ontrack.
 No matter what device you have, you’ll want to make sure that your chosen provider is approved by your manufacturer to carry out third party repairs and that they can give you assurances regarding your data security.
 By trusting service centers that are not certified by your manufacturer you run the risk that they might treat your phone incorrectly, or create more damage (because of the lack of experience).